infotext:

 The list of murdered, banned, ostracized artists in the once young Soviet Union is tragic and long.
 A misunderstood blink of an eye was enough to end about artists fates.
 The composer Nikolai Roslavez was a revolutionary from the very beginning.
 With his music he supported the liberation of the proletariat against the tsarist dictatorship.
 His individualistic, free thinking was his undoing.

-It was only with Gorbachev's Perestroika that it was possible to bring the political “apostate” out of the Soviet darkness and to honor him decades later at a festival near his native Briansk.
-The sheet music is now in the hands of Schott Verlag.
-A recently released CD with piano works by Roslavets points to Julia Schölzel as one of the most exciting Russian composers of the first half of the 1th century.
+Only with Gorbachev's Perestroika was it possible to bring the political "renegade" out of the Soviet darkness into the light and to honor him, decades late, at a festival near his home in Briansk.
+The discount is now with Schott Verlag.
+For Julia Schölzel, a recently released CD with piano works by Roslawets points to one of the most exciting Russian composers of the first half of the 1th century.

 Class hostile and formalistic

 No question.
-Nikolai Roslavets never aspired to play the role of outsider.
-He wanted to help shape and, above all, combine the development of modern Russian music with his political commitment to a more just state system.
-Inflamed by Marxist ideas, he threw himself hopefully into the revolutionary upheavals around 1917 - but Roslavets made a serious mistake: he became a member of the Association of Contemporary Music, which was considered critical of the Communist Party.
-Roslavez did not have to wait long for the political and artistic consequences.
-In the nervous and murderous 1920s his works were attacked and denounced as “anti-class” and “formalistic”, topped only by a final professional ban.
-It was not until 1933 that Roslavets was allowed to resettle in Moscow as a day laborer.
-The composer was silenced until his death in 1944, and when colleagues were allowed to work in public again, Roslavets had to remain silent.
+Nikolaj Roslavets never aspired to the role of an outsider.
+He wanted to help shape and, above all, combine the development of modern music in Russia with his political commitment to a fairer state system.
+Inspired by Marxist ideas, he threw himself hopefully into the revolutionary upheavals around 1917 - but Roslavets made a momentous mistake: he became a member of the Association of Contemporary Music, which was considered critical of the Communist Party.
+Roslavets did not have to wait long for the political and artistic consequences.
+His works were attacked and denounced as “anti-class” and “formalistic” in the nervous and murderous 1920s, only to be topped by a final professional ban.
+It was not until 1933 that Roslavets was allowed to return to Moscow as a day laborer.
+The composer was silenced until his death in 1944.
+When colleagues were allowed to work in public again, Roslavets had to remain silent.

-What did Roslavets do to fall from favor with the Communist Party as a self-confessed Marxist?
-In a word, he was willing to experiment.
+What did Roslavets do to fall into disgrace before the Communist Party as an avowed Marxist?
+In a word, he was keen to experiment.
 Too experimental.
-As a highly gifted autodidact from a peasant family, he triumphed at the Moscow Conservatory with the Great Silver Medal.
+As a highly talented autodidact from a farming family, he triumphed with the Great Silver Medal at the Moscow Conservatory.
 Scriabin's musical cosmos and symbolist poetry initially fascinated him.
-Then Roslavets fine-tuned a new tonal system – parallel to the Viennese avant-gardists around Schönberg.
-Roslavets' approach is based on six to eight-part sounds, which he called synthetic chords, and which can be built up on each of the 12 tones with certain secondary tones and alternations.
-He not only wanted to treat the individual 12 tones equally, but also to organize and systematize their entire vertical structure.
-Like the Schönberg circle, Roslavets also used baroque compositional principles such as inversions and reflections.
-But the otherness emerges when listening.
+Then Roslawets worked on a new sound system - parallel to the Viennese avant-gardists around Schönberg.
+Roslawets' approach is based on six to eight-part sounds, which he called synthet chords, and which can be built up with certain secondary tones and alternations on each of the 12-tone levels.
+He not only wanted to treat the individual 12-tones equally, but also wanted to organize and systematize their entire vertical structure.
+Like the Schönberg circle, Roslawets also used baroque compositional principles such as inversions and reflections.
+But the difference becomes apparent when you listen.

 Works full of romantic power

-With its colorful expressiveness, Roslavets' music sounds warm and soft, associative, and it is emotionally easily accessible.
-While 12-tone music sometimes sounds like a paper, Roslavets' works have a three-dimensional belly.
-And on this CD, the Russian pianist Irina Emeliantseva works passionately on its scope.
-Full-bodied, she braces the romantic force of the etudes, sonatas, preludes and individual piano pieces from the years of political upheaval from 1914 to 1923, conjures up an impressionistic shimmer over Roslavets parleying gesture with a plastic piano tone.
-Anyone who expects a rigid compositional calculus according to the system will be surprised by the opposite.
-A rare trump card of this CD published by Neos: with the pianist Irina Emeliantseva, who lives in Germany, a composer who has won several international prizes meets a colleague.
-No guarantee for full bellies of music, but apart from the music-political and scientific importance of this open-minded Russian composer, in the case of Roslavets and Emeliantseva this concept works impressively.
+Roslavets' music sounds warm and soft in its colorful expressivity, associative, and it is emotionally easily accessible.
+While 12-tone music sometimes seems like a circle of paper, Roslawets' works have a three-dimensional belly.
+And the Russian pianist Irina Emeliantseva is passionately working on its scope on this CD.
+She fully conveys the romantic power of the etudes, sonatas, preludes and individual piano pieces from the political upheaval years from 1914 to 1923, conjuring up an impressionistic shimmer over Roslavets' parloring gestures with a plastic piano tone.
+Anyone who expects a rigid, systematic composition calculation will be surprised by the opposite.
+A rare advantage of this CD published by Neos: with the pianist Irina Emeliantseva, who lives in Germany, a composer who has won multiple international awards meets a colleague.
+No guarantee for full music bellies, but, apart from the music-political and scientific importance of this open-minded Russian composer, in the case of Roslavets and Emeliantseva, this concept works impressively.

 By Julia Schoelzel